Kornilov-Dmitriy/GenerateQr1.3/README.md

 #### Using:

-You can create code for wifi, url, sms, whatsapp.
+You can create code for wifi, url, sms, whatsapp messages.

-Created using library NuGet https://github.com/codebude/QRCoder/wiki
+This program is situated in library NuGet https://github.com/codebude/QRCoder/wiki